MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2017-12-30-electric-gauchos.markdown

 ## Interview Transcription

-AG: I don’t know if you want to cover anything in particular or just want to talk about [Electric Gauchos&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](http://www.electricgauchos.com) or...
+AG: I don’t know if you want to cover anything in particular or just want to talk about [Electric Gauchos&nbsp;<i class="non-mwm far fa-external-link-square" aria-hidden="true"></i>](http://www.electricgauchos.com) or...
 {: .interviewer }

 SB: We probably want to start by telling a little history about--maybe building on what Alex just talked about.
 The fact that we’ve been playing together for 23 years, 24 years.